-- A cotton cloth or, failing that, kitchen paper or ear sticks.
+- A cotton cloth or, failing that, kitchen paper towel or cotton swabs.

 - A bottle of isopropyl alcohol.

-In the absence of isopropyl alcohol, liquids explicitly manufactured for this purpose may also be used.
+In the absence of alcohol isopropyl, liquids explicitly manufactured for this purpose may also be used.
 Or even lemon juice.
-The fact is that it must have some product that helps dissolve the silicone that joins the particles of the paste so that it is easy to remove it from the surface that we are going to clean.
+It must have some product that helps dissolve the silicone that joins the particles of the paste so that it is easy to remove it from the surface that we are going to clean.

 N the event that the thermal paste has solidified (for the time, for the temperature or because it is of poor quality), before attempting to clean it, it is convenient to put a couple of drops on it so that it softens and it is easier to remove it.

-With the paste already soft, we will take one end of the cotton cloth that we mentioned before and pass it over the Processor IHS.
-In this way, we will remove most of the thermal paste that is on its surface.
-Then, we will moisten the cotton at the other end of the cloth (that is clean) and with it, we will rub the surfaces where there was paste until all the remains of it were removed.
+With the paste already soft, we will take one end of the fiber cloth that we mentioned before and pass it over to the Processor IHS.
+In this way, we will remove most of the paste that is on its surface.
+Then, we will moisten the cotton at the other end of the cloth (that is clean), and with it, we will rub the surfaces where there was paste until all the remains of it were removed.

 Once this is done, we will only have to let the Processor and the heat sink dry (with a couple of minutes is enough for how to clean thermal paste off cpu) before applying the new layer of paste.

-You have to be very careful with isopropyl alcohol, since it is a type of alcohol that is given in a very high concentration and, if it is consumed in large quantities, it can be fatal for humans.
-In the same way, since it is an alcohol, it is convenient that it is not handled near a flame, since its vapours can catch fire.
+You have to be very careful with isopropyl since it is a type of alcohol given in a very high concentration and, if it is consumed in large quantities, it can be fatal for humans.
+In the same way, since it is an alcohol, it is convenient that it is not handled near a flame since its vapors can catch fire.